datafusion-contrib/datafusion-java/README.md

 ## Status

-This project is still work in progress.
-Please check back later.
+This project is still work in progress, and currently it works with Arrow 6.0 and Datafusion 6.0 version.
+It is build and verified in CI against Java 8, 11, and 15.
+You may checkout the docker run instructions where Java 11 `jshell` is used to run interactively.

 ## How to run

-### 1. Run using Docker
+### 1. Run using Docker (with `jshell`)

 First build the docker image: